savonet/book/technology.md

 As explained in [the above section](#sec:audio-streams), various files have various sampling rates.
 For instance, suppose that your radio is streaming at 48 kHz and that you want to play a file at 44.1 kHz.
-You will have to _resample_ your file, i.e. change its sampling rate, which, in the present case, means that you will have to come up with new samples.
+You will have to _resample_\index{resampling}
+your file, i.e. change its sampling rate, which, in the present case, means that you will have to come up with new samples.
 There are various simple strategies for this such as copying the sample closest to a missing one, or doing a linear